 Wix is a perfect website publishing platform for those who want to stay miles away from coding and prefer the drag-and-drop approach.
 The platform provides you with almost all the important tools and features to help you look good to the customers and rank on Google.

 Features provided by Wix are:

-Wix Editor: The drag and drop website builder which comes with 500 designer-made templates (for free).
+- Wix Editor: The drag and drop website builder comes with 500 designer-made templates (for free).

-Mobile Friendly Website: To cater to visitors who visit your website on their mobile phone.
+- Mobile-Friendly Website: To cater to visitors who visit your website on their mobile phones.

 This enables Wix to provide you with relevant templates, themes, and guides.

 Step 2: Choose Between Wix Aldi & Wix Editor

 Wix Aldi creates your website automatically based on few answers given by you while Wix Editor gives you full control of how your website will look as you design it yourself using the simple drag-and-drop editor with thousands of design features.